 - Clinical evidence indicates that acupuncture therapy can be effective as an adjunctive treatment in a variety of clinical conditions in animals, especially chronic diseases.
 Acupuncture is most commonly used in pain management, geriatric medicine (or chronic medical conditions), sports medicine (exercise related conditions) and discomfort associated with cancer.

-Acupuncture can be effective in reducing or relieving pain associated with osteoarthritis, degenerative joint disease, intervertebral disc disease and abdominal pain.
+Acupuncture can be effective in reducing or relieving acute, chronic, or neuropathic pain associated with osteoarthritis, surgery, injury, intervertebral disc disease, abdominal disorder, and cancer.

 Geriatric or Chronic Conditions

 Geriatric patients may suffer from a variety of chronic conditions that hinder their quality of life.
-Some of these patients are too weak or compromised to tolerate conventional therapy and acupuncture can provide safe and effective alternative treatment.
-Acupuncture may be indicated for vestibular diseases, generalized weakness, degenerative joint disease and other chronic musculo-skeletal conditions, skin allergies, inflammatory bowel disease, constipation, diarrhea, asthma, seizure disorders, chronic renal failure and behavioral problems.
+Some of these patients are too weak or compromised to tolerate conventional therapy, and acupuncture can provide safe and effective alternative treatment.
+Acupuncture may be indicated for generalized weakness, osteoarthritis, skin allergies, inflammatory bowel disease, constipation, diarrhea, asthma, chronic renal failure and behavioral problems.

-High performance animals can suffer exercise related diseases that may benefit from acupuncture therapy.
+High performance animals such as agility and working dogs can suffer exercise or training related musculoskeletal diseases that may benefit from acupuncture therapy.
 Acupuncture can be used to reduce pain associated with arthritis, tendon/ligament injuries, and muscle soreness.

-Cancer patients undergoing chemotherapy or radiation treatments may experience digestive upset, extreme fatigue or general discomfort.
+Cancer patients undergoing chemotherapy or radiation treatments may experience digestive upset, extreme fatigue, or general discomfort or pain.
 Acupuncture can often relieve or lessen some of these side effects and improve a patient’s quality of life.

-Patients experiencing terminal illnesses, or struggling with multiple pain issues toward the end of life may find great comfort with acupuncture treatments.
+Patients experiencing chronic, unmanaged, or terminal illnesses, or struggling with multiple pain issues toward the end of life may find great comfort with acupuncture treatments.
 Acupuncture can provide relaxation, better quality sleep, improved appetite and decreased pain and anxiety.

 - How long does a treatment session last and how many sessions will my pet need?

-- Each session will last between 30 and 45 minutes.
+- Each session will last about 45 minutes.
 The number of sessions needed depends on the condition being treated.
 An acute problem may require 1-2 treatments within a week or two, while more chronic conditions may require 4-10 treatments spread over weeks to months.
 Some patients may be treated at regular intervals to prevent recurrence of degenerative conditions.

 Acupuncture performed in humans has been described as initially feeling prickly, followed by tingling, warmth or a feeling of heaviness.
 As with humans, many of our animal patients progressively relax through the session and some even fall asleep.

-- If a pet has lost mobility or physical function due to injury, disease, disability or other conditions, your veterinarian may recommend physical rehabilitation to support veterinary medical treatment.
-The veterinarian addresses the medical issues, and the physical therapist addresses functional concerns.
+- Rehabilitation or physical rehabilitation is the treatment and management of injury or illness to decrease pain and restore function.
+If a pet has lost mobility or physical function due to injury, disease, disability or other conditions, your veterinarian may recommend rehabilitation help restore function, mobility, and quality of life.
+We work as a team to address your pet’s medical issues and functional concerns.